• Skip to primary navigation

 The Best Low-Carb Breakfast with Roasted Butternut Squash

 It's even more important when you are looking to lose some weight!
-Your breakfast (and all your meal, in general) should help you burn more energy while leaving you satiated like this weight loss kale smoothie.
+Your breakfast (and all your meals, in general) should help you burn more energy while leaving you satiated, like this weight loss kale smoothie.

-I know you might not have thought of eating butternut squash for your breakfast yet, but this roasted butternut is a fantastic option.
-Butternut is super simple to cook, and is packed with nutrients to feed your cells and gut microbiome.
+I know you might not have thought of eating butternut squash for your breakfast yet, but this recipe with roasted butternut squash is a fantastic option.
+Butternut squash is super simple to cook, and is packed with nutrients to feed your cells and gut microbiome.

 I showed you how to roast whole butternut squash.
-Now it's time to use it in this weight loss breakfast.
-This breakfast is vegan, sugar-free and, gluten-free, offering you a super healthy meal to kickstart your day with lots of nutrients.
+Now it's time to use it in this weight-loss breakfast.
+This breakfast is vegan, sugar-free, and gluten-free, offering you a super-healthy meal to kickstart your day with plenty of nutrients.

 roasted butternut, berries & yogurt